Bank of France: Development

-Management of the Covid-19 crisis

-With the onset of the Covid-19 pandemic and the ensuing economic crisis, the Eurosystem resolved to inject €3 trillion of liquidity into banks, allowing them in turn to support households and businesses, particularly with regard to urgent cash flow needs.
+With the onset of the COVID-19 pandemic and the ensuing economic crisis, the Eurosystem resolved to inject €3 trillion of liquidity into banks, allowing them in turn to support households and businesses, particularly with regard to urgent cash flow needs.
 In addition to membership in the Eurosystem, the Banque de France is in charge of credit mediation.
 This service, which has been in very high demand during the crisis, provides assistance to companies facing difficulties in their relations with financial institutions.
 The Banque de France manages procedures to resolve overindebtedness, and while its premises are no longer open to the public, requests continue to be processed.

 Activities

-The Bank of France is responsible for three missions: monetary strategy, financial steadiness and services to the economy.
+The Bank of France describes itself as responsible for three missions: monetary strategy, financial stability, and services to the economy.

-Monetary strategy
+Monetary policy

-The Bank of France contributes to the design of the monetary policy of the euro zone (through macroeconomic research and forecast and by taking part in the deliberations on ECB decisions) and implements it in France.

-It is also the guardian of currency: it prints euro bank notes (it is the largest printer of euro notes) and manages the circulation of bank notes and coins.
-It also participates in the fight against counterfeit money, by training bank employees, merchants, police, etc.

-The Bank of France establishes France's balance of payments and manages part of the foreign exchange reserves of the ECB.
+The Bank of France contributes to the design of the monetary policy of the Eurozone, through macroeconomic research and forecast and by taking part in the deliberations on ECB decisions, and implements it in France.
+It prints euro bank notes, in larger volumes than any of its Eurosystem peers, and manages the circulation of bank notes and coins.
+It also participates in the fight against counterfeit money, by training bank employees, merchants, police, and other stakeholders.
+It manages part of the foreign exchange reserves of the ECB.

-Financial steadiness
+Financial stability

-The Bank of France is responsible for overseeing the French financial sector, through its subsidiary ACPR (Autorité de Contrôle Prudentiel et de Résolution).
-It assesses risks and weaknesses of the financial system (in 2018, the French financial sector is composed of 777 banks and 827 insurance and mutual insurance companies).
+The Bank of France participates in the prudential oversight of the French financial sector through the Prudential Supervision and Resolution Authority (ACPR) which operates under its aegis.

+The Banque de France also has special responsibilities with regard to payment systems and financial market infrastructures.
+It has direct oversight responsibility over LCH SA, a central counterparty (CCP); Euroclear France and ID2S, two central securities depositories; and CORE(FR) and SEPA.EU, two retail payment systems operated by STET SA.
+It is also involved in the cooperative oversight of ten infrastructures for which the lead oversight role belongs to another institution: